What is a 301 Redirect?

 WP Hosting 301 Redirects

-- Click the 301 Redirects page
+- Click Settings, then click 301 Redirects in the drop-down

 For more advanced WordPress users, the PHP header can be edited to create a redirect.
 Check out the wp_redirect feature’s WordPress documentation to see how this works.